Shortcuts at a glance

 Shortcuts can automate a wide variety of things—for example, getting directions to the next event on your Calendar, moving text from one app to another, generating expense reports, and more.

-Based on how you use your iOS device—your app usage and your browser, email, and messaging history—Siri suggests simple, useful shortcuts that you can quickly tap to run.
-Once you add the shortcut to Siri, you can simply summon Siri, then say the shortcut phrase to run it.
+Based on how you use your iOS or iPadOS device—your app usage and your browser, email, and messaging history—Siri suggests simple, useful shortcuts that you can quickly tap to run.
+Once you create a shortcut, you can simply summon Siri, then say the shortcut’s name to run it.

 The Shortcuts app

-In addition to running the simple shortcuts suggested by Siri, you can use the Shortcuts app to add ready-made or custom shortcuts to your iOS device.
+In addition to running the simple shortcuts suggested by Siri, you can use the Shortcuts app to add ready-made or custom shortcuts to your iPhone, iPad, or Apple Watch.
 The app lets you combine multiple steps across multiple apps to create powerful task automations.
-After you add shortcuts from the app Gallery or create your own, you can launch them in the app, from iOS Today View, from your iOS Home screen, or by asking Siri.
+After you add shortcuts from the app Gallery or create your own, you can run them from:

 What’s an action?

 An action is the building block of a shortcut.
 Each shortcut comprises a series of actions, and each action is a single step that performs a particular function.
-For example, a shortcut that posts an animated GIF to Twitter might contain three consecutive actions: Get Latest Photos grabs the latest photos that you took on your device; Make GIF uses those photos to build an animated GIF; and Tweet automatically posts the GIF to your Twitter account.
+For example, a shortcut that shares an animated GIF might contain three consecutive actions: Get Latest Photos grabs the latest photos that you took on your device, Make GIF uses those photos to build an animated GIF, and Send Message automatically sends the GIF to your recipients.

 Where are shortcuts stored?

-Shortcuts you create or select from the Gallery are stored in the Library section of the app.
+Shortcuts you create or select from the Gallery are stored in the My Shortcuts screen of the app.
 These shortcuts are available on your iPhone or iPad, ready to run at a moment’s notice.